This guide will provide you plenty of ideas on what to do in Vienna in 1, 2 or 3 days! And, if you have an extra day, I have ideas for that day too!

 According to my research, the most popular museum in the city is the Museum of Art History (Kunsthistorisches Museum).
 This institution located at the Maria Theresien Plaza oversees a number of important sights and collections.
 Its twin, the Natural History Museum is a hit with families.

-The Albertina is museum housing 65,000 drawings and approximately 1 million old master prints.
+The Albertina is a museum housing 65,000 drawings and approximately 1 million old master prints.
 Good luck seeing all that.

 If that is not enough for you (really?), the Museum Quarter has an area of 60,000 square meters and it holds about eight different institutions.
 In addition, this is an ideal place to visit in the evening since musical and theatrical productions are offered for free (at least during summer)